Alexis4527/Calculator/README.md

 # Calculator
-This is a basic calculator made with C#
+This is a basic calculator made with Visual Basic